-Develop a clear job description and posting for each position in your organization:
+a) Develop a clear job description and posting.

 Be specific about the duties associated with the position, including key responsibilities, performance criteria, and accountability, lines of reporting, and the level and type of contact with children.
 Consider the qualifications required for the position including both interpersonal skills (the ability to interact with others) and values, attitudes, and beliefs (e.g. understanding of appropriate behaviour, knowing how to interact with children in a healthy way, etc.), as well as professional knowledge (certification, experience, etc.)